 Previous workshops include:

-For more information or to inquire about your organization please email Michelle at: michelle [at] michelleflorendo [dot] com
+Download Michelle's 2-page speaker sheet here, and to inquire about booking please email Michelle at: michelle [at] michelleflorendo [dot] com

 Courses & Teaching